pabolang/ParabolicSPDEs/README.md

 # ParabolicSPDEs
 Simulate and plot parabolic SPDE models as introduced among others by [Bibinger, M. and Bossert, P. (2022) Efficient parameter estimation for parabolic SPDEs based on a log-linear model for realized volatilities](https://arxiv.org/abs/2207.00357).
-This R-package also provides estimation and testing methods for estimating and the natural parameters and testing for the curvature parameter in a seccond order parabolic SPDE model.
+This R-package also provides estimation and testing methods for estimating and the natural parameters and testing for the curvature parameter in a second order parabolic SPDE model.

 ## Installation